RS-PYTHON/rs-client-libraries/docs/doc/index.md

 ![Python Components](../images/python-components.png)

 The **RsClient** class is a base class for interacting with the RS-Server.
-It provides the the check of the user's API key.
+It provides the check of the user's API key.
 It also provides methods for creating instances of its child classes: AuxipClient, CadipClient, CatalogClient and StagingClient.

 The **StagingClient** class extends the RsClient class and provides specific functionality for interfacing with the RS-Server Staging endpoints.